ikcDevelopment/eagleHub/readme.md

 Read swagger documentation:
 [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

+I didn't have enough time to complete all the endpoints.
+However, I made some improvements making some endpoints able to process any kind of info.

+I would finish them upon QA asking for it.

 Accounts or segments created to manage the app.
 Emission	               Factory	Logistic    Admin Pérdida gases refrigerantes	501025	601025	    701025